LucasScellos/pollen_forecast/README.md

 This is a personal project by Lucas Scellos, built in my free time.

 🔗 Explore my other projects & contact me: lucasscellos.github.io

+## 💡 **Why I Created This Project**
+As someone who suffers from pollen allergies, I found that existing solutions, such as [pollens.fr](https://www.pollens.fr/), lacked **real-time forecasting** and were limited to static reports.
+My goal was to build a **more accurate, user-friendly, and interactive forecasting tool** that enables allergy sufferers to plan their days better.
+This project is a step toward that vision, leveraging Copernicus open data to provide real-time insights.

+For official health recommendations on pollen allergies, visit the [French Government's public service site](https://www.service-public.fr/particuliers/actualites/A14071).

 ### 📌 Star this repo ⭐ if you find it useful! 🚀